MainulDip/EverydayReactJS/React-js-Note.md

 ### useReducer with Context API

 ### Suspense:
-<Suspense> lets you display a fallback until its children have finished loading.
+<Suspense> lets you display a fallback until its children have finished loading

 ```js
 <Suspense fallback={<Loading />}>